 Escape cabin fever by cozying up to a fire in this historic restored 1880's log cabin, surrounded by 400+ acres of wide open forest.
 Escape the city or suburbia to the robust frontier setting of the Blue Ridge Mountains near Charlottesville.
 Our log cabin is the perfect cure for cabin fever.
 Enjoy a week or weekend with family and friends in this authentic restored 1880's double log cabin.
 Fireplace, wood stoves, fire pit - firewood provided!

-The Great room features a wood burning stone fireplace, TV / blue Ray DVD with satellite (no local channels), folding glass doors at both ends so your entertaining can spill out onto the front porch or the back yard.
+The Great room features a wood burning stone fireplace, TV / blue Ray DVD with satellite, folding glass doors at both ends so your entertaining can spill out onto the front porch or the back yard.
 A large comfy sectional sofa has been added (not shown in photos).
 A long front porch is ample for dining and perfect for swinging on the antique porch swing and relaxing in rocking chairs.

-The kitchen has modern appliances, and an antique wood cook stove as an option for the adventurous sort.
-However the stove is best used for ambiance on a chilly morning, while bonding over your morning coffee.
+The kitchen has modern appliances, and an antique refrigerator (and an antique wood cook stove for the adventurous sort - though best used for ambiance on a chilly morning while bonding over your morning coffee).
 The kitchen is arranged as the early kitchens were, with the table in the middle of the room.

 An outdoor fire pit provides hours of entertainment for young and not-so-young alike.